chaordichris/chaordichris.github.io/interests.md

 subtitle: things that I enjoy
 ---

-Here are some of my favorite websites to browse and podcasts to listen to.
+Here are some of my favorite websites to browse, books to read and podcasts to listen to

 Golf:
 * [The Golfer's Journal](https://www.thegolfersjournal.com)